mattball30/mattball30.github.io/_posts/2024-10-12-introducing-reaction-condition-prediction.md

 - Cost and environmental impact: Considerations include the use of expensive catalysts or environmentally harmful solvents.
 - Synthesis continuity: In multi-step syntheses, particularly for pharmaceuticals, insufficient yield at one stage can halt the entire process, wasting resources.

-Optimizing reaction conditions is therefore a balancing act between selectivity, yield, cost-effectiveness, and environmental considerations.
+Optimising reaction conditions is therefore a balancing act between selectivity, yield, cost-effectiveness, and environmental considerations.

 # What approaches exist already?
 Let's explore various approaches to selecting reaction conditions, including both traditional methods and those leveraging machine learning.